hexgolems/schem/README.md

 symbols.
 That's why SchemDBG will have to make the most out of the available information.

-Display As Much Information As Possible
+Display as much information as possible
 ---------------------------------------
 A debugger should focus on making as much information available to the user as possible at any point in time.
 Schem tries to achieve this in various ways.
 The most